6 Ways to Check If a USB Drive Is Bootable in Windows

 Step 3.
 To set your destination, click on the Select next to Boot Selection and choose your ISO installation file.

 Step 4.
-There you can also set advanced drive property and format options.
+There, you can also set advanced drive properties and format options.
 Ensure your partition scheme in Drive Properties is set as MBR.

 Step 5.
 Under the Format Options tab, select the Volume Label.
 Give it a desired name.

 Step 6.
-Ensure your File System is set as FAT32, which is a default bootable form for Windows.
+Ensure your File System is set as FAT32, which is a default bootable format for Windows.
 Doing so will erase all the existing files from the USB drive.

 Step 8.
 Once you find everything perfect, click on the Start button to create a bootable USB drive.